 I have been hot and cold with contracts over the years.
 For a while I started with a proposal and then sent a contract after I got the thumbs up from the client.
-This two-part process was pretty time consuming.
+This two-part process was pretty time-consuming.
 You’d have to create a proposal, win the business, and then begin a contract creation round (which many times included additional negotiation).
 This was usually necessary when I didn’t know the exact scope of work at the time of proposal.

 As the type of projects we took on got more consistent, I eventually distilled my proposal and contract into a single document.
 The primary proposal served as an overview of:

-And then I inserted an external link that goes to the legal mumbo jumbo.
+And then I inserted an external link that goes to the legal mumbo-jumbo.
 I’d say if you are producing projects for less than $50,000 this is adequate (however, I’m not a lawyer, so consult one).

 When I was creating my contracts as separate documents, I would invest a lot of time in them.
-I would create elaborate scope of work sections that doubled as the project plan.
+I would create an elaborate scope of work sections that doubled as the project plan.
 Here is an older website design contract that I used on a more custom web app project a few years back.
 I think it will be a helpful example for anyone that needs some additional boilerplate.

 Your contract is rarely going to be used in court, if ever.
 Most of the time it allows everyone to get on the same page and make sure there is a real clear agreement on day one.
 If you have to pull the contract out again during a project, it is usually a sign of things to come.

-I personally have never had to go to court, but I’ve had plenty of disputes over agreements and usually the more detailed the agreement is the better.
+I personally have never had to go to court, but I’ve had plenty of disputes over agreements and usually, the more detailed the agreement is the better.